Uterine Fibroids – How They Affect You

 Always check if on medication for high blood pressure before using ibuprofen.

-Oral contraceptives contain oestrogen and a synthetic progestin.
-This usually leads to lighter periods and can alleviate some of the pain associated with fibroids, such as heavy bleeding and cramping.
+Your doctor may suggest hormonal birth control methods such as the Pill or coil that may lessen fibroid symptoms.
+These usually lead to lighter periods and can alleviate some of the pain associated with fibroids, such as heavy bleeding and cramping.

 For mild to moderate symptoms, uterine fibroid embolization may be a good option.
 A catheter is guided to the uterine artery.
 Tiny particles of plastic or gelatin are then released into the blood vessels that feed the fibroid, causing it to shrink over time.